Oxygen-vacancy-induced Raman softening in the catalyst Fe$_2$(MoO$_4$)$_3$: Results

 In both polymorphs, the phonon spectrum separates into two distinct regimes: a low-frequency range (0 to 403 cm$^{-1}$), where all Fe, Mo, and O atoms contribute, and a high-frequency range (780 to 1001 cm$^{-1}$), where the Fe contribution vanishes.
+In general, the phonon frequency $w$ is proportional to $\sqrt{\frac{k_{eff}}{\mu}}$, where $k_{eff}$ and $\mu$ denote the effective force constant and the relevant reduced mass, respectively.
+Therefore, if $k_{eff}$ is comparable, lighter elements are expected to have higher phonon frequencies.
+In \fmo, the Mo--O bonds ($\sim$ 1.77 \AA) are shorter than the Fe--O bonds ($\sim$ 1.97 \AA) , resulting in stronger $p-d$ orbital hybridization within the MoO$_4$ tetrahedra.
+In addition, the more spatially extended nature of the 4$d$ orbitals compared to the 3$d$ orbitals further enhances this hybridization.
+Consequently, the Mo-O bonds are much stiffer, leading to larger force constants.
+This explains why phonon modes involving Mo contributions appear in the high-frequency region.
 In particular, the Mo-derived phonon modes appear more in the 780-830 cm$^{-1}$ range, whereas their contribution becomes negligible above 830 cm$^{-1}$, as highlighted in Fig. \ref{fig:str_phon_Ram_ortho} (c), where the high-frequency region of the atom-resolved phonon density of states for orthorhombic \fmo~is enlarged.
 Consequently, Raman features observed between 780 and 830 cm$^{-1}$ can be expected to originate from mixed Mo and O vibrations, while those above this range are primarily associated with O-atom vibrations.
 For the monoclinic ($P2_1/c$) structure, Raman-active modes at the $4e$ Wyckoff position are based on the $A_g$ and $B_g$ irreducible representations (irreps).
 In contrast, for the orthorhombic ($Pbcn$) structure, where two additional rotational axes are present, Raman activity arises from the $A_g$, $B_{1g}$, $B_{2g}$, and $B_{3g}$ irreps associated with the $4c$ and $8d$ Wyckoff positions.
 The calculated frequencies of the Raman-active optical phonons at the $\Gamma$ point are summarized in Table \ref{tab:irreps} for both polymorphs.

 In the calculated Raman spectrum of the orthorhombic structure, as shown in Fig. \ref{fig:str_phon_Ram_ortho} (d), a dominant peak appears near 789 cm$^{-1}$ in the Lorentzian-broadened curve, accompanied by a tiny shoulder at 818 cm$^{-1}$.
 This primary peak originates from asymmetric \ce{MoO4} stretching modes, in which two oxygen atoms move inward while the other two move outward, with the central Mo atom exhibiting a slight displacement.
 (See Fig. \ref{fig:str_phon_Ram_ortho} (d)).
 In contrast, the symmetric \ce{MoO4} stretching mode gives rise to a weaker Raman feature at 972 cm$^{-1}$, where the Mo atoms remain nearly immobile, as discussed above.
 Only those with larger values in the results of the calculated relative Raman intensity were selected and summarized in Table \ref{tab:irreps_raman}, alongside the corresponding frequencies and irreps.
 Notably, the calculated Raman spectrum is in excellent agreement with the experimentally observed Raman shifts. \cite{schumacher_unraveling_2023}